section-engineering-education/engineering-education/content/articles/multivariate-time-series-using-auto-arima/index.md

 ![Energy consumption dataset](/engineering-education/multivariate-time-series-using-auto-arima/energy-consumption-dataset.png)

-From this output, the `timeStamp`, `demand`, `precip` and `temp` columns.
+From this output, we have the `timeStamp`, `demand`, `precip` and `temp` columns.
 The columns are the variables that will build the time series model.
 The time series is multivariate since it has three-time dependent variables (`demand`, `precip`, and `temp`).
 They have the following functions:
 - The `timestamp` column shows the time of recording.
 - The `demand` column shows the hourly energy consumption.
 - The `precip` and `temp` columns correlate with the `demand` column.